This section includes City of Hope

 with the overall goal of providing training to clinical oncology

-social workers to develop their skills
+social workers to develop their

-identifying and responding to various spiritual care concerns
+in identifying and responding to various spiritual care concerns

 in the cancer and palliative care population.